 Unlock your South African funds with FinGlobal

-With over thousands of expat clients across 105 countries, one of FinGlobal’s most relied upon services is assisting South Africans living abroad, who have financially emigrated, turn proceeds of their retirement annuities into cash – even prior to the recognised retirement age of 55 – and then transferring their funds to their new home.
+With over thousands of expat clients in over 105 countries, one of FinGlobal’s most relied upon services is assisting South Africans living abroad, who have financially emigrated, turn proceeds of their retirement annuities into cash – even prior to the recognised retirement age of 55 – and then transferring their funds to their new home.
 This is possible because of changes to the tax legislation that came into effect in 2008.
 What’s even more advantageous is that the money can be used for anything – an exotic holiday, home remodelling or you can re-invest it, the choice is yours.

 If you’d like to retire to Australia and would like to know more about how we can assist you with transferring your retirement annuities or pensions, contact us today.